ksundeen/mymooder/README.md

           # Example
           git checkout -b feature/d3-graphics

-7. Set the pnpm global directory with
-`$XDG_DATA_HOME` env variable is set, then `$XDG_DATA_HOME/pnpm`
+7. Set the npm OR pnpm global directory with `$XDG_DATA_HOME` env variable is set, then `$XDG_DATA_HOME/pnpm`

         # Run this in mac to set add the env to ~/.zshrc or add directly.